rinigus/mapbox-gl-qml/api.md

     this concerns only cache maximal size.

 * `bool `**`useFBO`** When set to `true` (default), Mapbox GL will use a framebuffer object to render a map.
 When set to `false`, the map is rendered issuing OpenGL commands directly, through a QSGRenderNode.
+This is supported only for platforms starting with Qt version 5.8.

 ### Map rendering